Neo 6m GPS Description:

 For the complete program explanation and Practical testing, you can watch a video tutorial given at the end.

 Neo 6m GPS module connection Problem and how to fix it:

-There are situations when you don’t get the longitude and latitude values, the same thing have happened to me and maybe you will also face the same problem.
+There are situations when you don’t get the longitude and latitude values, the same thing has happened to me and maybe you will also face the same problem.
 If you are using the same program and connections and still unable to receive the longitude and latitude values then I am sure you might be inside a Building or in the Basement.

-To solve this Problem, don’t use this GPS module in the Basement or in a building, because this way the GPS module will take a lot of time in connecting with the Satellites or it will never connect.
+To solve this problem, don’t use this GPS module in the Basement or in a building, because this way the GPS module will take a lot of time in connecting with the Satellites or it will never connect.
 So try to use this in an open space.
 I am telling you this from my personal experience as I have been using this GPS module for years.